hankotanks/simulating_emergent_behavior/README.md

 #### Genes

-Genes code for nuerons and the connections between them.
+Genes code for neurons and the connections between them.
 Here's how nodes are processed:
 ```
 0 0 X X X X X X